Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire: Josephson junction with Rashba SOC

-\paragraph{Josephson junction with Rashba SOC.-} We first study a S/F/S structure, shown in Fig.~\ref{figure1}(b).
+We first study a S/F/S structure, shown in Fig.~\ref{figure1}(b).
 Here, F is a wire with Rashba spin-orbit coupling (SOC), and an exchange field $\boldsymbol{h}$ which comes either from intrinsic magnetization (F is a ferromagnet) or from an externally applied magnetic field.
 For this configuration, the anomalous Josephson current is only affected by the component of the exchange field perpendicular to the current direction $x$, so we consider a field oriented along the $y$ direction $\boldsymbol{h}=h \boldsymbol{y}$ in order to maximize the $\phi_0$ effect \cite{Bergeret:2015}.

 We describe the system using the quasiclassical Green's function (GF) formalism \cite{belzig1999quasiclassical}.
 In the diffusive limit, GFs are obtained as a solution of the Usadel equation \cite{Usadel}.
-SOC can be included as as a background SU(2) field \cite{bergeret2013singlet,bergeret2014spin,Tokatly:2017}.
-Superconducting correlations are described by the condensate GF, $\hat f$, which consists of a singlet component, $f_0$ and, in general, three triplet components, $f_j\sigma_j$, where $j=1,2,3$ and $\sigma_j$ are the three Pauli matrices.
+SOC can be included as a background SU(2) field \cite{bergeret2013singlet,bergeret2014spin,Tokatly:2017}.
+Superconducting correlations are described by the condensate GF, $\hat f$, which is a $2 \times 2$ matrix in spin space that consists of a singlet component, $f_0$ and, in general, three triplet components, $f_j\sigma_j$, where $j=1,2,3$ and $\sigma_j$ are the three Pauli matrices.
 We assume that the proximity effect in the F wire is weak due, for example, to low S/F transmission coefficient.
 In this case, the Usadel equation can be linearized \cite{Bergeret:2015}.
 For the situation under consideration, transport in $x$-direction and $h$-field in $y$-direction, only the condensate components $f_0$ and $f_2$ are finite and satisfy:

 where $\kappa_\epsilon^2=2\epsilon/D$, $\kappa_F^2=2h/D$ and $\kappa_\alpha=4\alpha^3\tau/m$.
 Here, $\epsilon$ is the energy, $D$ is the diffusion constant, $h$ is the exchange field and $\alpha$ is the Rashba coupling constant.
 The upper and lower sign correspond to the retarded and advanced condensate GFs $\hat{f}^{R/A}$ respectively.
 In the following we omit the superscript to simplify the notation.
 Moreover, to simplify the calculation, in Eq.~\eqref{Usadel Rashba} we have neglected the renormalization of the exchange field by the SOC, and the relaxation of the triplet component due to SOC~\cite{Strambini:2020}.